Joy Labinjo: Work after 2020

 Labinjo used her old family photos as the sole inspiration and subject for her work for almost three years.
 After her exhibition at the Baltic Centre for Contemporary Art in 2019, she decided to step away from those photos to create more variety in her work and paint people of different races.
 In this period she created works such Breakfast with Violet and Adam and Jenny and Louis, both depictions of white figures in everyday situations, similar to her work in the past.
 However, with the murder of George Floyd and the Black Lives Matter protests happening at the height of the 2020 COVID-19 pandemic, she continued creating work that highlighted and discussed the black experience but now had themes dealing with racism and political commentary.
 Pieces such as Enough is Enough, The real thugs of Britain, Africa, and We Don't See Colour, We Don't See You, show her response to the Black Lives Matter protests, hoping that these paintings would spark conversations of race and the origins of the United Kingdom within the country.
 In September 2020, she started a residency at the Breeder Gallery in Athens, Greece, where her solo exhibition The Elephant in the Room opened, containing her works, such as the previously mentioned, which dealt with more political and social commentary.

-In October 2020 Labinjo started her MFA at the University of Oxford, and in December of the same year Tiwani Contemporary presented another exhibition of her work for Art Basel Miami Beach OVR, the first time Labinjo presented work in the United States.
-The work focused on Black British historical figures, most notably a portrait of Sara Forbes Bonetta, the Egbado princess sold into slavery who later became Queen Victoria's goddaughter.
+In October 2020 Labinjo started her MFA at the University of Oxford, and in December of that year Tiwani Contemporary presented another exhibition of her work for Art Basel Miami Beach OVR, the first time Labinjo presented work in the United States.
+The work focused on Black British historical figures, most notably a portrait of Sarah Forbes Bonetta, the Egbado princess sold into slavery who later became Queen Victoria's goddaughter.